guillaumebarranco/Janken/README.md

 # Janken
-A Nodejs app using socket.io to play Janken (Shifumi) with friends !!
+A Nodejs app using socket.io to play Janken (Shifumi) with friends !

+You can play at : http://webarranco.fr:2020/

+Technos used:
+- NodeJS
+- Socket.io